Documentation Index

 Passing Variables to Your Backend

-Send the captured variables alongside your existing request data:3. v1 API
+Send the captured variables alongside your existing request data:

 Endpoint